deyanira87/deyanira87/README.md

 - 👋 Hi, I’m @deyanira87
-- 👀 I’m interested in Python, Ruby, React/React Native, Docker and all kind of stuff that we can use in servers admin.
+- 👀 I’m interested in Python, Ruby, React/React Native, Docker, CI/CD and all kind of stuff that we can use in servers admin.
 - 🌱 I’m currently learning NextJS, Cyber security
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...